QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 In order to achieve this, the following operations are performed on the original mapping set:
 - Convert all class/method/field names into their corresponding "raw" name.
-- Ensure methods that are required to have the same name do so.
+- Ensure methods that are required to have the same name in the jvm have the same "raw" name.
+(See "Method Name Sets".)
 - Hash all raw names using the same algorithm.
 - Mark all class/method/field names with a corresponding prefix.
 - Prefix hashed class mappings with a default package.